ncatlab/nlab-content/pages/5/2/1/2/2125/content.md

 =--

-Since the normalized Moore complex functor $N_\bullet$ is an equivalence of categories, by [[doctrinal adjunction]] its inverse nerve functor $\Xi : Ch_+ \to sAb$ also acquires a monoidal and an opmonoidal structure.
-(See te formula on the top of page 296 of Schwede-Shipley.)
-This monoidal structure can also be given in a [[higher category theory|higher categorical]], i.e. [[homotopy theory|homotopical]] way.
+Since the normalized Moore complex functor $N_\bullet$ is an equivalence of categories, by [[doctrinal adjunction]] its inverse nerve functor $\Xi : Ch_+ \to sAb$ also acquires a lax monoidal and a colax symmetric monoidal structure.
+(See the formula on the top of page 296 of Schwede-Shipley.)
-This is the content of the following statements.

 In **characteristic zero** there is also a Dold--Kan correspondence between simplicial algebras and $\mathbb{N}$-graded chain [[dg-algebra]]s

 * [[Stefan Schwede]], [[Brooke Shipley]], _Equivalences of monoidal model categories_ , Algebr.
 Geom.
 Topol.
 3 (2003), 287--334 ([arXiv](http://arxiv.org/abs/math.AT/0209342))

-Further work along such lines is
+Note that the colax structure of $N$ and the lax structure of $\Xi$ are not symmetric, i.e. they do not respect the symmetry of the monoidal structure.
+They do, however, respect it up to homotopy, i.e. they are [[E-k-operad|E-infinity monoidal functors]] in a suitable sense.
+This is shown in

 * Birgit Richter, _Symmetry properties of the Dold-Kan correspondence_ ([pdf](http://www.math.uni-hamburg.de/home/richter/doldkan.pdf))

-This shows that the Dold-Kan map from Chain complexes to simplicial abelian groups is, while not a [[monoidal category|monoidal functor]], an [[E-k-operad|E-infinity monoidal functor]].

 This implies that generalized [[Eilenberg?Mac Lane spectra]] on [[differential graded algebra|differential graded commutative algebras]] are [[E-k operad|E-infinity monoids]] in the category of $H \mathbb{Z}$-[[module]] [[spectrum|spectra]].